 A missing period might also be caused by low body weight.
 Menstruation may stop for those who suffer from eating disorders like bulimia or anorexia nervosa.

 Hormonal changes may lead you to stop ovulating if your body weight is too low.
-Marathon runners and other athletes may also miss mensuration after engaging in certain sorts of activity.
+Marathon runners and other athletes may also miss mensuration after engaging in certain sorts of activities.

 As with low body weight, hormonal changes brought on by obesity can also prevent mensuration.